A DRINKS company has announced today that 168 jobs are set to go at its Bridgwater factory.

 And agency staff are thought to be most at risk during the large-scale restructuring of the factory operation.

-A spokesman for the company said: “No compulsory redundancies are envisaged by the company and it is hoped that employees affected by the restructure will accept the alternative employment that is on offer.”
+A spokesman for the company said: “No compulsory redundancies are envisaged by the company and it is hoped that employees affected by the restructure will accept the alternative employment that is

 He added the changes were hoped to help secure future employment in the long-run.